CWWhitney/CWWhitney.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a human ecologist building probabilistic models to de-risk agricultural choices for smallholder farmers and the organizations that support them.
-I apply transdisciplinary approaches to translate complex, localized knowledge—from indigenous communities to government planners—into systems understanding of decision problems and actionable forecasts to support them.
-Using Bayesian networks and Monte Carlo simulations, I quantify synergies and trade-offs in development interventions, pinpointing strategies that boost food security and income while minimizing social and environmental risks.
+My research tackles a core problem in sustainable development: well-intentioned policies often fail because they overlook local reality and deep uncertainty.
+As a human ecologist, I bridge this gap by co-developing probabilistic decision models with stakeholders — from smallholder farmers to policymakers — to embed their lived experience directly into the analysis.
+My focus is on practical tools.
+I use Bayesian networks and Monte Carlo simulations to quantify the trade-offs of agricultural interventions, identify leverage points, and pinpoint strategies that are robust, resilient, and equitable.
+The ultimate goal is to replace best guesses with informed confidence for the communities most affected by these decisions.